 Get News & Updates Directly To Your Inbox

-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-Having asthma might call for some change to a child’s activity, like making sure there is more down time to rest, but a child with asthma should still get plenty of exercise.
-In fact, being fit means that less burden is placed on lungs during exercise.
-Being active also helps people stay at a healthy weight, which can lessen asthma symptoms.
+Myth: Children with asthma should not join sports teams or play actively.
+Fact: Asthma may call for some change to a child’s activities.
+Exercise is important, but there should be enough down time to rest.
+In fact, good fitness levels reduce the burden on lungs during exercise.
+Being active also helps people stay a healthy weight, which can lessen asthma symptoms.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.